parflow/parflow/docs/user_manual/source/user_manual.rst

 The format for this section of input is:

-This key specifies whether dZ multipliers are to be used, the default is False.
+*string* **Solver.Nonlinear.VariableDz** False This key specifies whether dZ multipliers are to be used, the default is False.
 The default indicates a false or non-active variable dz and each layer thickness is 1.0 [L].
-Example Useage:

 .. container:: list